What is the electoral register?

 The electoral register is a list of everyone who is entitled to vote.

-The register is published annually and was last published on 16 October 2012.
+The register is published annually and was last published in February 2014.
 It is important that you register every year to ensure you get your vote.
 A canvass is normally carried out each year and you will receive a registration form to complete.

 How to view the electoral register

-The full register is available for public inspection at Lancaster town hall.
+The electoral register is available for public inspection at Lancaster town hall.
 A member of the public can only inspect the register in person under supervision.

 Banks, building societies and credit reference agencies use the full version of the electoral register to check proof of residence.
 If residents are not on the register they may be refused credit facilities.

-What is the difference between the full and edited versions of the register?
+What is the difference between the full version of the electoral register and the open register?